 This is the perfect beginner acoustic guitar song for those who are fans of rhythm and blues.
 You could close your eyes whenever playing this song to get a feel for the groove.

 The pair of chords progress in a very predictable manner.
-It also helps that the tempo is that of moderate blues.
+It also helps that the tempo is of moderate blues.
 If you decide to play the song with a capo on the 7th fret, you will be playing the Am7 and Em7 chords.
 This is equivalent to the basic Em and Bm7 chords without the capo.
 It is an interesting song to learn basic fingerstyle, too.

 34. A Horse With No Name by America